-- are the landlord of the croft or spouse / partner of the landlord - are the landlord of a vacant croft - are adequately housed within working distance of the croft, unless there are special agricultural or business justifications which require you to live on the croft - you do not intend to work the croft or do not provide proposals that commit you to working the croft within a reasonable timeframe - you will receive or have already received a grant from another public source for the same work.
+- are the landlord of a vacant croft - are adequately housed within working distance of the croft, unless there are special agricultural or business justifications which require you to live on the croft - you do not intend to work the croft or do not provide proposals that commit you to working the croft within a reasonable timeframe - you will receive or have already received a grant from another public source for the same work.
 If you have already received, or applied for, grant aid from any other public source to support your proposal, you should consult the RPID Tiree office to make sure there are no double funding issues - your proposed new house or house improvements is not going to be used for domestic housing purposes only.
 Any part of a building funded under the scheme cannot be used for other nonresidential purposes such as bed and breakfast, holiday home or work space used for running a business